nathandpeterson/junk-car-rag/README.md

 If you want to run with OpenAI, add a `.env` file and add `OPENAI_API_KEY`.

+If you want to run with Ollama, download the model from [here](https://ollama.com/library/llama3.2).

+Once you've dowloaded ollama, get the latest model, e.g.:
+`ollama run llama3.2`

 ## Scripts

 1. To scrape latest rules, use `scraper.py`, which will create a file called `lemons_rules.json`